yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 The major version is designated as X.0 and is defined by one or more of the following:

-1. Breaking changes to Tyk Gateway API, Tyk Dashboard API or Tyk custom plugins interfaces.
-Tyk Gateway and Tyk Dashboard APIs include not just the endpoints, but also return error codes and messages, in addition to logging details.
-In summary, breaking changes involves anything where a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
+1. Breaking changes to Tyk APIs, including Tyk Gateway API, Tyk Dashboard API, MDCB and Tyk EDP and any other component which exposes APIs.
+Changes include not just the endpoints, but also behaviour and functionality, schemas, input parameters, return error codes and messages.
+The APIs are documented and published as an OpenAPI Spec document.
-2. Deprecation of existing functionality or engines that breaks a key business process.
-3. Breaking changes in the Go plugin compiler for users' Go plugins after plugins have been recompiled.
+2. Breaking changes to Tyk custom plugins interfaces, breaking plugin compiler for customer Go plugins after plugins have been recompiled.
+3. Breaking changes in the config files in all Tyk components, fields in the config files, environment variables used by Tyk components, APIs (function calls) of Tyk middleware, Go template interface.
+4. Breaking changes in the Tyk Gateway and Tyk Dashboard log messages.
+5. Deprecation of existing functionality or engines that breaks a key business process.
-4. Crypto deprecations.
+6. Crypto deprecations.
-5. Changes to common names in certficates.
+7. Changes to common names in certficates.

-6. A change which amends behaviour of a configuration setting.
+In summary, breaking changes involves anything with which a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.

 Our default setting is NOT to introduce breaking changes, but sometimes it is necessary.
 If we do introduce breaking changes we have a collective choice to make; if we document the breaking change well and offer migration scripts, we may be able to classify as a minor.
 If we cannot do that, then it should be a major version.